Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Interpretability Methods

 \section{Interpretability Methods}

-To understand how token-level copying and translation develop and interact over our model's learning phases we study the training dynamics of its internal components.
-We apply two complementary interpretability methods: logit lens \cite{nostalgebraist2020logitlens} to track how prediction candidates compete over layers, and ExPLAIND \cite{eichin2025explaindunifyingmodeldata} to identify what model components and data drive these predictions.
+To understand how token-level copying and generalizing mechanisms develop and interact over our model's learning phases we study the training dynamics of its internal components.
+We apply two complementary interpretability methods over time: logit lens \cite{nostalgebraist2020logitlens} to track how prediction candidates compete over layers, and ExPLAIND \cite{eichin2025explaindunifyingmodeldata} to identify what model components and data drive these predictions.